 - 2 teaspoons olive oil

-- Place the flours and salt in a stand mixer fitted with a dough hook.
-(Or knead by hand.
-I have not had luck making this in the food processor — the engine starts smoking after about five minutes.)
+- Make the dough: Place the flours and salt in a stand mixer fitted with a dough hook.
+(Or knead by hand.)
 Combine the water, sugar and yeast in a small bowl and let sit for five minutes until the mixture bubbles slightly.
 Add the olive oil and stir.
 With the mixer on low, gradually add the oil-water mixture into the bowl.
 Knead until the dough is firm and smooth, under 10 minutes.
 The dough will be very wet and sort of difficult to work with.
 I liberally coat my hands with flour before attempting to remove it.

 - To roll out the dough: Dab your fingers in flour and then place one ball on a generously floured work surface.
 Press down in the center with the tips of your fingers, spreading the dough with your hand.
 When the dough has doubled in width, use a floured rolling pin (or continue using floured hands if you are skilled at making pizzas) and roll out until it is very thin, like flatbread.
 The outer portion should be a little thicker than the inner portion.
 Note: If the dough is being very stubborn, let it rest for 15 to 20 minutes.
 In this time, the gluten will relax, and the dough will be much easier to work with.